Atifzada/Hello-Mircoverse/README.md

 This project is MIT licensed.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files , to use, copy, modify, and/or distribute copies of the Software, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this project and associated documentation files , to use, copy, modify, and/or distribute copies of the Software, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Project.